Edward D. Hayden: Early life

+Civil War service

-He entered the United States Navy as assistant paymaster in 1861, and served in the Mississippi Squadron under Admiral Porter in the Vicksburg and Red River campaigns.
+He entered the United States Navy as assistant paymaster in 1861, and served in the Mississippi Squadron under Admiral David D. Porter in the Vicksburg and Red River campaigns.
+After the war, he was elected as a companion of the Massachusetts Commandery of the Military Order of the Loyal Legion of the United States.

+Post war

 He returned to Woburn, Massachusetts, in 1866 and engaged in mercantile pursuits.
 He served as president of the First National Bank 1874–1900.

+Political career

-He served as a member of the Massachusetts House of Representatives from 1880 to 1882.
+He served as a selectman and later as an alderman in Woburn and then served as a member of the Massachusetts House of Representatives from 1880 to 1882.

-Hayden was elected as a Republican to the Forty-ninth and Fiftieth Congresses (March 4, 1885 – March 3, 1889).

-He was not a candidate for renomination in 1888.
+Hayden was elected as a Republican to the Forty-ninth and Fiftieth Congresses (March 4, 1885 – March 3, 1889) and was not a candidate for renomination in 1888.
 He served as a delegate to the Republican National Convention in 1888.

 He served for more than thirty years on the directorate of the Boston & Albany Railroad, and at the time of his death was vice president.

-He served as a selectman and later as an alderman.

 He served as a director of the Shawmut National Bank of Boston.

+Death and burial

 He died in Woburn, Massachusetts, November 15, 1908.

 He was interred in Mount Auburn Cemetery, Cambridge, Massachusetts.